Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Experimental Results

-RQ3 aims to investigate the trend of participants on how they design their conversational prompts.
-From analyzing the chat logs and categorizing the patterns, we identified nine types of conversational prompts: (1) Request improvements with certain keywords, (2) Provide more context, (3) Add specific instructions, (4) Point mistakes then request fixes, (5) Ask questions to guide the correct way, (6) Request verification, (7) Request more examples, (8) Request more detailed description, and (9) Request another or a different version of generation.
+From analyzing the chat logs, we identified nine types of conversational prompts: (1) Request improvements with certain keywords, (2) Provide more context, (3) Add specific instructions, (4) Point mistakes then request fixes, (5) Ask questions to guide the correct way, (6) Request verification, (7) Request more examples, (8) Request more detailed description, and (9) Request another or a different version of generation.

-Table \ref{tab:rq3_results} shows the number of all the categorized conversational prompts and the number of times used for each task.
-We can see that the trends tend to be different per task.
-For comment generation, we can see that requesting certain improvements with different keywords was the most common.
-The keywords for requesting improvement are e.g. ``more natural'', ``abstract'', ``semantic-focused'', ``human-readable'', etc. Since the output of the comment generation task is a natural language description of code, participants tend to request the model to generate descriptions with a certain style or format.
+Table \ref{tab:rq3_results} shows the categorized conversational prompts and their numbers used for each task.
+We can see that the trends tend to differ per task.
+For code summarization, we can see that requesting certain improvements with different keywords was the most common.
+The keywords for requesting improvement are e.g., ``more natural'', ``abstract'', ``semantic-focused'', ``human-readable'', etc. We suspect they requested these improvements due to \emph{GPT-4}'s verbose generations, which generate line-by-line explanations of the code's syntax.
+Code summarization focuses on automating the technical documentation process as it is a nontrivial task \cite{hu2020deep}.
+Explaining a method's syntax line-by-line would defeat the whole purpose of the task as developers would not read all the syntax explanations.
+To get the implicit summary of the method's functionality, we observe that most of the participants request improvements in abstracting and focusing on the semantics.
+Previous literature also points to the verbosity of LLMs' explanations of code \cite{macneil2023experiences, kabir2023answers}.
+In addition, some participants requested more descriptions for core logic, where syntax-level explanations are lacking, and added specific instructions to move the line-level explanations to the top of the method to resemble technical documentation, e.g., JavaDoc.
+Since the output of the code summarization task is a natural language description of code, participants also request the model to generate descriptions with a certain style or format.